 Reference books and databases provide general, introductory and background information, which is helpful when beginning to explore and develop a research topic:

-A compendium of knowledge or branches of knowledge presented in a comprehensive but easy-to-read and concise manner:
+A collection of knowledge or branches of knowledge given in a comprehensive but easy-to-read and concise manner:

 - Can be general (attempting to cover all fields) or specialized (aiming to be comprehensive in a particular subject or discipline).

 - Contain short essays or overviews with concise background and factual information

 - May be a single-volume or multi-volume set of books

 - Do not provide in-depth and current information, so should not be the only source consulted in the research process

 - Are written by researchers and subject specialists